vishvAsa/kalpAntaram/kANe/v5p2/11/Index.md

 Bhūtārthavada or Bbātārthāpu Bhoja, king of Dhārā ( 1st half of vāda; examples of, 1241 and n;

 11th century A. D.); composed explained by Sabara and San (or got composed ) numerous karācārya ( on V. 8.
 I. 3.
-33 ) works, such as BhūpālakȚtya- who calls it Vidyamanavāda samucoaya, Bhujabala, Rāja- 1241n, mārtanda (on astrology ), 58, Bhuvanakosa or Bhuvana-vin 884 ( tour works of, on Dbar yasa, described in Brahma masāstra and astrology); a, of purāṇa, Kūrma, Matsyau, Vāya com.
-Rājamārtanda on Yoga- (has 1000 verses), 1527. sūtra 1377, 1394.
+33 ) works, such as BhūpālakȚtya- who calls it Vidyamanavāda samucoaya, Bhujabala, Rāja- 1241n, mārtaṇḍa (on astrology ), 58, Bhuvanakosa or Bhuvana-vin 884 ( tour works of, on Dbar yasa, described in Brahma masāstra and astrology); a, of purāṇa, Kūrma, Matsyau, Vāya com.
+Rājamārtaṇḍa on Yoga- (has 1000 verses), 1527. sūtra 1377, 1394.

 Bible, says that Jesus did not Bhojaka : 779n ( to whom one's expound all things to all people